SkatAI/epitadb/docs/02/4-normalize-treesdb.md

 In  our context (no date column), there's still a feeling that measurement is a logical / natural object by itself.
 So I would give them a dedicated table.

+However since there is no date of each measurements, each tree has one unique set of measures that are not going to change often (guessing).
+So we can keep them in the trees table.